PARAM-3PL

 This code works for me and I have been using the subroutines in this software for years.
 But you are using it at your own risk and without support.

-I will gladly provide the source code for this software under the conditions that my code is not to be used in a commercial package and that proper credit is given in any derivative works or IRT packages based on this product.
+I will gladly provide the source code for this software under the conditions that my code is not to be used in a commerical package and that proper credit is given in any derivative works or IRT packages based on this product.
 If I give you the source code, please keep me informed of any significant enhancements or modifications you make.

 Lord, Frederick M. (1980).
 Applications of Item Response Theory to Practical Testing Problems.
 Hillsdale, NJ: Erlbaum.

-Zimowski, Michele, Muraki, Eiji, Mislevy, Robert J. and R. Darrell Bock (n.d.)
+Zimowski, Michele, Muraki , Eiji, Mislevy, Robert J. and R. Darrell Bock (n.d.)
 BILOG-MG.
 Available: http://www.assess.com/Software/bilog.htm

-CITATION for PARAM-3PL
+CITATION for PARAM

-Rudner, Lawrence M. (2005).
-PARAM-3PL Calibration Software for the 3 Parameter Logistic IRT Model (freeware).
+Rudner, Lawrence M. (2012).
+PARAM Calibration Software Logistic IRT Models (freeware).
 Available: http://edres.org/irt/param

 Thank you for trying my program.

-Lawrence M. Rudner
+Copyright 2004-2014, Lawrence M. Rudner

-Copyright 2004-2008, Lawrence Rudner
+Copyright 2005-2014, Lawrence Rudner

 All rights reserved